On Canonical Sandpile Actions of Embedded Graphs: Introduction

 \item Based on the tour-rotor action, we give a new proof that the rotor-routing action of an embedded graph is independent of the root if and only if the embedding is into the plane (originally due to Chan, Church and Grochow \cite{Chan15}).
-While the main ideas behind the new proof are very similar to those of \cite{Chan15}, we feel that the new proof is technically a bit simpler.
+Although the main ideas behind the new proof are very similar to those of \cite{Chan15}, we feel that the new proof is technically a bit simpler.
 Also, using the tour-rotor action, one can formulate a definition for the rotor-routing action which is similar to the definition of the Bernardi action.
-This might help in finding further connections between these actions.
+This might help to find further connections between these actions.
 These results can be found in Section \ref{s:action_of_bidirected_graphs}.

 \item Finally, we show that the Jacobian of an embedded graph is canonically isomorphic to the sandpile group of the medial digraph.
 It is known \cite{Bouchet} that the Eulerian tours of the medial digraph are canonically in bijection with the quasi-trees.
-Furthermore, in this case all Eulerian tours are compatible.
+Furthermore, in this case, all Eulerian tours are compatible.
 We show that the action defined by Baker, Ding and Kim \cite{BDK} agrees with the tour-rotor action of the sandpile group of the medial digraph.
 These results can be found in Section \ref{s:medial}. \end{enumerate}

-Previously, Kálmán, Lee and the current author proved \cite{trinity} that for a plane embedded graph $G$, the sandpile group of $G$ is canonically isomorphic to the sandpile group of the medial digraph.
+Previously, Kálmán, Lee and the author proved \cite{trinity} that for a plane embedded graph $G$, the sandpile group of $G$ is canonically isomorphic to the sandpile group of the medial digraph.
 In some sense, (3) generalizes this result.
+The paper \cite{trinity} also proved that the sandpile group of the medial digraph of a plane graph has a canonical simply transitive action on spanning trees.
+Indeed, one can think of (characteristic vectors of) spanning trees as chip-configurations for the medial digraph.
+In \cite{trinity}, it was proved that spanning trees represent the linear equivalence classes with $|V|-1$ chips for the medial digraph, hence the sandpile group of the medial digraph acts on them by addition.
+The Bernardi action agrees with this action via the isomorphism of the sandpile group and the medial sandpile group.